pruett/ruby-patterns/patterns/observer.md

 Simple right?
 All the desired objects are triggered when `Homeowner#turn_on_shower` is invoked...

-Well, not so fast...there is a much better way in keeping everything informed.
-The *Observer Pattern* is here to help.
+Well, not so fast...there is a much more flexible way in keeping modeling this behavior.

+## Utilizing the *Observer pattern*

 ### De-couple Observers from the Subject